tiiuae/ghaf/CONTRIBUTING.md

 Generally, any contributions should pass the tests.

-Make sure to update the documentation with the code: [Contributing Documentation](docs/src/appendices/contributing_doc.md).
+Make sure to update the documentation with the code.
 Good documentation helps to bring new developers in and helps established developers work more effectively.

 ## Commit Message Guidelines